 - Sectors: All sectors, but especially suitable for companies with a scalable business proposition

 - Regions: All

-About the finance
+About the angel investment

 - Purpose of finance: Working capital, product development, entry into new markets, build teams, increase sales

 - Amount available: Usually £15,000 to £500,000, but large syndicates may offer up to £2m

 - Duration of finance: Typically 3–8 years

 - Time it can take to get finance: 2–6 months